+In the coastal ocean, characteristic timescales are significantly shorter compared to the global ocean.
+These timescales, typically around 1 d, are determined by various processes, including tides, inertial motion, diurnal cycles, and synoptic weather patterns.
+The fast-paced dynamics of the coastal ocean require models to accurately capture these shorter time scales.
 In estuaries, the periodicity becomes more complex due to strong tidal asymmetries and the presence of secondary circulation patterns.
-The interactions between tidal forcing, river flow and estuarine geometry result in intricate and variable periodic patterns. (as shown in Campuzano et al. 2022 for the Western Iberian Buoyant Plume, Sotillo et al. 2021 for the whole European

-Atlantic façade, Pein et al. 2021 for the Elbe Estuary).
+The interactions between tidal forcing, river flow, and estuarine geometry result in intricate and variable periodic patterns (as shown in Campuzano et al., 2022, for the Western Iberian Buoyant Plume; Sotillo et al., 2021a, for the whole European Atlantic façade; and Pein et al., 2021, for the Elbe Estuary).
 The periodicity observed in coastal seas is mainly influenced by external forcing signals, such as atmospheric conditions or remote ocean signals.
 These external signals propagate in the coastal models through the specification of lateral boundary conditions, which is a crucial aspect of modelling in coastal areas.
 Unlike global models that can operate without open boundaries, coastal models require careful consideration of these boundary conditions to accurately represent the interactions between the coastal and open ocean.

 The predictability limit of models depends on the geophysical processes.
 For synoptic processes in the open ocean, this limit is on the order of weeks to months.
 For the coastal ocean, it is on the order of hours to days.
 The loss of predictability, associated with nonlinear processes, is exemplified by the growth of errors in predictive models.
 Assimilation of data containing spatial and temporal scales below the predictability limit is needed to address this issue.
-Simulations at grid resolutions that would sufficiently resolve the coastal submesoscale would require horizontal grid resolutions of approximately 1-10 meters in estuaries and 0.1-1 kilometer in coastal shelf domains.
+Simulations at grid resolutions that would sufficiently resolve the coastal submesoscale would require horizontal grid resolutions of approximately 1-10 m in estuaries and 0.1-1 km in coastal shelf domains.
 However, achieving such high resolutions poses significant computational challenges and resource demands.